bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 When dealing with data that grows quicks (e.g., exponentially), it is often desired to plot one axis on a log scale.
 Another use-scenario involves fitting data to a power law, in which case is it desired to plot with both axes on a log scale.
-In this section you will learn how to specify a log axis type for a Bokeh plot.

 As we saw above, the |figure| function accepts ``x_axis_type`` and ``y_axis_type`` as arguments.
 To specify a log axis, pass ``"log"`` for